garymichaelbass/azure-iot-location-pipeline/README.md

   - **Step 10.
 Azure Backend Configuration**

-    Create a Terraform backend to store the state file by updating `terraform\backend.tf` with your create Azure Blob storage.
+    Execute the following to create a Terraform backend Azure Blob storage to store the state file.

     ```bash
     az group create --name <your-resource-group> --location eastus2 # Use your preferred location